mgbukov/qctrl_tutorial/README.md

 Required packages can be found in [requirements.txt](./requirements.txt).

 You may create a virtual environment using `pip` and install all packages at once by running:
     .. python -m venv .ctrl_tutor
     .. source .ctrl_tutor/bin/activate
     .. python -m pip install --upgrade pip
     .. python -m pip install -r requirements.txt

+To run the jupyter notebooks, run
+    .. jupyter lab
+and select tje notebook you're interested in.